alayoalex/100-days-of-code/tasks.md

 # Tasks

 ## I will to focuss in:
-1. Python programming, Algorithms, How to do several stuff.
+1. Python programming, Algorithms, How to do several stuffs.
 2. Web programming, frontend and backend development.

 #### To Do: Python programming